taslimSpare/Earth-browser/README.md

 #  Earth Browser

-A browser that allows users see and download monthly newsletters.
+A browser that allows users download monthly newsletters.

 # Steps to test